eduvpn/documentation/ROADMAP.md

 4. basic VPN is up!

 After that you have to tweak the firewall and enable IP forwarding, but that's it.
 The rest should be working automatically...
+I guess one or two firewalld commands should be enough to enable NAT and open udp/1194 and tcp/1194...

 ### Maybe